Flaminglets/LostAndFoundApp/README.md

 - We worked on this [Lost and Found website application](https://github.com/Flaminglets/LostAndFoundApp)

-- In this program, we learned **React Next.js, Typescript, sass, MongoDB, Mongoose, Prisma, Grapgql and many more**
+- In this project, we implemented **React Next.js, Typescript, Sass, Material UI, MongoDB, and Mongoose **

 - The MVP features of our application are: Login Authentication, Dashboard, Filling up a Form, Search Bar
 -

 <h3 align="left">About the Project</h3>
 <p align="left">
+   efwefw ef
 </p>

 <h3 align="left">Languages and Tools:</h3>